 Much might be said about the specific sensory and material capacities of Pierce’s medium, about the kinds and qualities of the wood he selected, the tools he used to carve into it, the tactile experiences of working with it, the ways different grains and differently sanded surfaces felt to the hand, the smells (of sap and shavings and paint and varnish) it introduced to his home and barbershop.
 From a visual perspective, wood offered Pierce a particular set of characteristics as well.
 The one that arrests my attention at this moment concerns relations among media and color, and especially between this medium and the range of possibilities presented for skin color.
 Wood, unlike bleached paper products made from wood pulp and fibers, naturally appears in a range of beiges and browns.
 The most common and immediately available alternative media for inexpensive figural religious devotional and domestic decorative objects set a much lighter base standard.
 Chalkware, for example, like the bisque and parian wares and the more expensive kinds of porcelains and marbles they imitated, was, on its own gypsum-derived terms, the starkest of whites.
 When left unpainted in areas representing skin, or when merely coated in clear varnish, as was often the case, the default color was white, the “natural” base tone of the medium.
 In the context of twentieth-century racism and race relations in the United States, and when replicated over and over again in church and school and home and missions field, these objects (in medium as well as decoration) instantiated whiteness as the “usual” color for skin, human and divine—and this was especially the case in Christian educational and devotional pictures and objects.

 Wood offered a different set of “natural” possibilities, and Elijah Pierce’s practice with respect to treatment of these surfaces suggests that he recognized these implications and pursued them.
 Medium thus took on an important, and literally substantial, narrative content.
 Pierce either painted the skin of his figures in a range of light to medium browns (often approximating the color of the wood itself, once varnished) or left faces and arms and hands unpainted, covering them only in varnish and letting the brown tones of the wood, accentuated by the darkening of aging shellac, represent skin color.
 While there are exceptions, Pierce’s figures can be taken to be dark-skinned, even when contemporary audiences thought they “knew” the figures to be white, as in the cases of Jesus or Abraham Lincoln, for example.
 Pierce’s representation of the ideal Universal Man (1937) made moving and sophisticated use of medium in this regard.
-His carving of the historic 1937 boxing match between Joe Louis and James Braddock shows the two fighters with the same varnished but unpainted wood skin tone, even though contemporary press and populace seemed determined to focus almost exclusively on the men’s racial difference.5 The medium Pierce used provided him with the opportunity to set “natural” or “neutral” skin tone in a darker shade of brown than the “neutral” or “natural” standard of porcelain or plaster or marble.
+His carving of the historic 1937 boxing match between Joe Louis and James Braddock shows the two fighters with the same varnished but unpainted wood skin tone, even though contemporary press and populace seemed determined to focus almost exclusively on the men’s racial difference.3 The medium Pierce used provided him with the opportunity to set “natural” or “neutral” skin tone in a darker shade of brown than the “neutral” or “natural” standard of porcelain or plaster or marble.
 The color that Pierce’s medium “naturalized” conformed to darker skin with greater facility than to pale.
 In Obey God and Live he underscored this commitment in his decision to render God’s hand in richest brown.
 He accomplished this by varnishing this area but letting the wood’s own natural (and naturalizing) brown show through.

 In the 1930s and 1940s (two decades or so before the 1956 date he later affixed to Obey God and Live, but years after the transformative event it represented) Elijah and Cornelia Pierce took his carvings on the road, traveling to county fairs and churches and other available venues to engage in what they called “sacred art demonstrations.”
 In an interview he elaborated: “Every piece of work I got carved is a message, a sermon.
 Preacher don’t hardly get up in the pulpit and preach but he don’t preach some picture I got carved.
 My [second] wife and I did a lot of travel with those pictures….
 Kentucky, Tennessee, Alabama, Mississippi, Kansas, Nebraska, Iowa, Illinois, and back to Columbus.
 People would ask me to comment on this picture, what that one means.
 My wife could talk about them near as good as I could.
-We never sold any tickets to our program, but everywhere we’d go, the program’d pay our expenses…”6 His work could also be viewed in their home, by appointment, and at his barbershop.
+We never sold any tickets to our program, but everywhere we’d go, the program’d pay our expenses…”4 His work could also be viewed in their home, by appointment, and at his barbershop.

 The broadsides that the Pierces and others produced to advertise these religious art displays, at home and on the road, cast the work in the common genre of objects performing important roles in American domestic missionary activity and Christian education.
 From the eighteenth century to the present, Christian individuals and institutions used a wide variety of pictures—large and small, handmade and manufactured, and in many media—in evangelization efforts.
-“BEHOLD: The Man Who Carves His Sermons In Wood” proclaimed one poster (Fig. 4), with the text situated as a masthead or title for a photograph of Elijah and Cornelia, in church vestments, preaching his sacred artwork.
+“BEHOLD!
+The Man Who Carves His Sermons In Wood” proclaimed one poster (Fig. 4), with the text situated as a masthead or title for a photograph of Elijah and Cornelia, in church vestments, preaching his sacred artwork.
 The many pieces displayed in the photograph include a Last Supper that Pierce fittingly carved into one of Cornelia’s breadboards (“This is my body broken for you, take and eat,” says the Jesus of Christian scripture and liturgy, in blessing and consecration, over the bread on the table before him).
 Pierce proved himself to be an effective material and performative interpreter of ritual and biblical vocabularies and phrasings.
-The broadside’s “Behold the Man,” while overtly alerting potential audiences to the times and places of traveling displays, also wielded added weight and authority for biblically literate audiences in its iteration of an assertion concerning the story of another woodcarver of sorts, the story of Jesus the carpenter and his Passion: “Ecce Homo,” “Behold the Man.”
+The broadside’s “behold the man who carves,” while overtly alerting potential audiences to the times and places of traveling displays, also wielded added weight and authority for biblically literate audiences in its iteration of an assertion concerning the story of another woodcarver of sorts, the story of Jesus the carpenter and his Passion: “Ecce Homo,” “Behold the Man.”